-Pear hosted its invite-only demo day online year; here’s what you might have missed – TechCrunch
+Pear hosted its invite-only demo day online this year; here’s what you might have missed – TechCrunch

 Founder: Austin Osborne (CEO)

 The pitch: Data privacy legislation like GDPR and CCPA is creating an era where companies can no longer use their customer data to run their business due to the risks of fines, lawsuits, and negative media coverage.
-These lawsuits relating to misuse of personal data can reach billions of dollars and take years to settle.
 Spotlight’s software plugs into existing data storage engines via APIs and operates as a middleware within a company’s network.
-With advanced NLP and OCR techniques, it says it’s able to detect sensitive information in unstructured data, perform multiple types of anonymization, and provide a deep access control layer.
+Using advanced NLP and OCR techniques, it says it’s able to detect sensitive information in unstructured data, perform multiple types of anonymization, and provide a deep access control layer.

 10.)
 Bennu